PrabodDunuwila/ballerina-fhir-server-dev/README.md

 - **Resource Tables**: One table per FHIR resource type (e.g., `PATIENT`, `PRACTITIONER`, `APPOINTMENT`)
 - **REFERENCES Table**: Tracks all resource references for validation and cascade operations
 - **History Tables**: Store version history for each resource

+## Testing

+For testing instructions and documentation, see `fhir-service/tests/README.md`.

 ## FHIR Specification